 From the main menu, select.

 In the Specify Code Duplication Analysis Scope dialog, specify the analysis scope: whole project, current file, uncommitted files (for the projects under version control), or some custom scope.
 In addition, you can include test sources into the analysis, too.

 In the Code Duplication Analysis Settings dialog, select the languages that you want to analyze.

 For each language, check the options to define the analysis preferences.
 For example, you can opt to request identical match for code fragments to be considered duplicates, or specify a certain limit below which the code constructs are not considered duplicates (for example, to avoid reporting each

 ifconstruct in the source code).

-    - In the Duplicates tool window, explore search results.
+In the Duplicates tool window, explore the analysis results.

 View the list of duplicates in the left pane of the tool window.

-    Navigate to the duplicates in the editor, using Jump to Source or Show Source commands of the duplicates context menu.
+Navigate to the duplicates in the editor by using the Jump to Source or Show Source context menu commands.